jacoobyy/jacoobyy.github.io/_posts/2018-06-04-diagnostic_plots.md

 ![Residuals vs Fitted](../img/residplot1.png)

+An ideal Residuals vs Fitted plot will look like random noise; there won't be any apparent patterns in the scatterplot and the red line would be horizontal.

-Notice the bow-shaped line in red.
+Examine the plot generated using the housing dataset.
+Notice the bow-shaped line in red?
 This is an indicator that we are failing to capture some of the non-linear features of the model.
 In other words, we are _underfitting_ the model.
 Perhaps the variance in the data might be better captured using the _square_ (or some other non-linear transformation) of one or more of the features.
 Which feature(s) specifically is beyond the scope of this post.

 # Normal Q-Q Plot